Auburn imposes postseason ban for former assistant’s scheme

 Auburn’s basketball team won’t participate in postseason play this season as a self-imposed penalty stemming from a bribery scheme involving former assistant coach Chuck Person.

-The university announced the self-imposed postseason ban on Sunday for rules violations involving Person’s steering young athletes toward advisers and managers in exchange for money.
+The university announced the self-imposed postseason ban on Sunday over Person’s steering young athletes toward advisers and managers in exchange for money.
 Auburn said it has informed both the Southeastern Conference and the NCAA, which could opt to tack on more penalties.

 “This was a difficult decision but the right decision,” Auburn coach Bruce Pearl said in a statement.
 “I hate it for our current players.
 They lost the opportunity for the postseason last year because of COVID, and now they will miss the postseason again.